ledermann/docker-rails-base/README.md

 - A missing Alpine package can be installed via `apk add` inside your app's Dockerfile.
 - A missing Node module can be installed via `yarn install` inside your app's Dockerfile.
 - A missing Ruby gem can be installed via `bundle install` inside your app's Dockerfile.

+### There are gems included that my app doesn't need.
+Will they bloat the resulting image?

+No. In the build stage there is a `bundle clean --force`, which uninstalls all gems not referenced in the app's Gemfile.